Lavran/Python_Forestry/README.md

 # Python_Biomass_Estimation
-A place for all my somewhat presentable forestry realted pythonn scripts
+A place for all my forestry realted python scripts.